Which Genetic Testing Kit is the Best — 23andMe or AncestryDNA? Find Out in Our Detailed Review

 - There are quite a few people that complained about the company saying their sample was invalidated or they couldn’t pull results from it.
 This frustrated many who even tried twice, and were told the same thing.

 - Poor customer service is echoed in many 23andMe DNA testing reviews.
-People don’t feel they get good service when there is an issue with test result or receiving the kit.
+People don’t feel they get good service when there is an issue with test results or receiving the kit.

 - The health reporting gets high praise from many, even those that don’t like other things about the company.
 They say the best 23andMe analysis is definitely their health reporting.